Ariussssss/zer-typora-theme/README.md

 # ZER

-A cyperpunk style theme of Typora.
+A Cyperpunk style theme of Typora.

 ----